 __ Q1.
 I effectively organize people and projects to reach goals in ministry and work.

 __ Q2.
-I have specific plans for reaching defined goals.
+I have specific plans in place to achieve defined goals.

 __ Q3.
-I easily delegate tasks in order to make things run more smoothly.
+I easily delegate tasks to make things run more smoothly.

 __ Q4.
 I seek out opportunities to make decisions.